-Removal of targetNot relevant (NR)Not relevant (NR)Not relevant (NR)speciesQ: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NR loss of Axinella dissimilis at Lundy might have been due to collecting during scientific studies in the 1970s.
+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Spongia officinalis (a Mediterranean species) has been targeted as a commercial species for use as bath sponges, although this species does not occur in the British Isles and no record of commercial exploitation of sponges in the British Isles could be found.
+Hiscock (2003) stated that the greatest loss of Axinella dissimilis at Lundy might have been due to collecting during scientific studies in the 1970s.
 No indication of recovery was evident.
 Axinella damicornis was harvested in Lough Hyne during the 1980s (for molecular investigations) and the populations were reduced to very low densities, which subsequently recovered very slowly, although they are now considered to be back to their original densities (Bell, 2007).
 No evidence of targeted removal of the characterizing species could be found.
 Despite historic harvesting of the hydroid Sertularia cupressinain in the Wadden Sea (Wagler et al., 2009), no evidence for the harvesting of the characterizing hydroids could be found and targeted extraction is highly unlikely.
-Despite novel proposals to farm Ciona intestinalis as a potential feedstock for aquaculture in Sweden (Laupsa, 2015), it is very unlikely that solitary ascidians, would be targeted for extraction.
+Despite novel proposals to farm Ciona intestinalis as a potential feedstock for aquaculture in Sweden (Laupsa, 2015), it is very unlikely that solitary ascidians would be targeted for extraction.